 It’s all too easy to get into a rut at work and find yourself unhappy with the behavior of others, or maybe even the way you react to it.
-As a leader, you can set the tone for encouraging good relationships by making some small changes in your behavior.
-Here are 5 strategies that will help you do just that.
+You can set the tone for encouraging good relationships by making some small changes in your behavior.

 1. Be courageous with open communication.

 This is the absolute best way to connect and also to reduce potential conflict at work.
 Deal with issues when they arise and be open, honest and forthcoming when you communicate.
 Have the courage to have the conversations you need to have in a kind and respectful way, and encourage others to do the same.

 2. Clarify expectations.

 Don’t make people guess at your undisclosed expectations.
 Communicate with clarity and don’t expect something from someone that you haven’t specifically asked for.
 Make it clear: What do you expect to have happen?
 By when?
 What will the result look like?
 Make your requests are as clear and specific as possible.

 3. Set an example.